 The Seleção will rely heavily on the experience of their manager Luiz Felipe Scolari, who masterminded their last World Cup triumph in 2002.
 Given the current absentees, Scolari will have to tinker with his starting lineup – with Bayern Munich defender Dante expected to replace the suspended Silva and the energetic midfielder Willian (Chelsea) or Bernard (Shakhtar Donetsk) to replace the injured Neymar.

 Joachim Löw’s impact on the German squad since taking over from Jürgen Klinsmann cannot be understated.
 Müeller’s deployment as the focal point of Löw’s 4-2-3-1 set up has resulted in him netting 21 goals in 54 appearances.
 And, at the young age of 24, he has already scored 9 World Cup goals, including four in this tournament.
 With seven of the German squad, which reported to be suffering from flu before the France game, deemed fit, Löw now has a full strength squad at his disposal.
 There are possibilities of a reshuffle in the defense with Mertesacker expected to return to the lineup and Boateng moving to right back to accommodate an anchorman role in midfield for Philipp Lahm.

 The battle in Tuesday’s game will definitely be in the middle of the park.
 With German skipper Philipp Lahm’s position of some key interest.

 Luiz Gustavo could replace Paulinho, following his suspension, to negate the threat offered by Lahm.

 Neymar has been a constant source of goals for the Brazilians, scoring 35 in only 54 appearances.
-The task of replacing him will continued…
+The task of replacing him will fall on Oscar, continued…